-This particular outbreak is happening in the conflict-affected provinces of North Kivu and Ituri, making it more difficult and dangerous to access affected people and areas.
+This particular outbreak is happening in the densely populated and conflict-affected provinces of North Kivu and Ituri, making it more difficult and dangerous to access affected people and areas.
 We are working to help communities near the epicenter of the epidemic to prevent the spread of the disease.

 “My team is increasingly alarmed by gaps in the response to the Ebola outbreak in North Kivu, especially given the proximity to several cities and neighboring countries, insecurity in the region and politicization of the health crisis during an electoral season," says Whitney Elmer, DRC Deputy Country Director for Mercy Corps.
 "We cannot overstate the risks of this virus moving to Goma or neighboring Uganda.